USS Constitution: Mediterranean and African Squadrons

-Constitution began a refitting in 1847 for duty with the Mediterranean Squadron.
+Constitution began a refitting for duty with the Mediterranean Squadron, entering dry dock in January 1848.
 The figurehead of Andrew Jackson that caused so much controversy 15 years earlier was replaced with another likeness of Jackson, this time without a top hat and with a more Napoleonic pose.
 Captain John Gwinn commanded her on this voyage, departing on 9 December 1848 and arriving at Tripoli on 19 January 1849.
 She received King Ferdinand II and Pope Pius IX on board at Gaeta on 1 August, giving them a 21-gun salute.
 This was the first time that a Pope set foot on American territory or its equivalent.

 At Palermo on 1 September, Captain Gwinn died of chronic gastritis and was buried near Lazaretto on the 9th.
 Captain Thomas Conover assumed command on the 18th and resumed routine patrolling for the rest of the tour, heading home on 1 December 1850.
 She was involved in a severe collision with the English brig Confidence, cutting her in half, which sank with the loss of her captain.
 The surviving crew members were carried back to America, where Constitution was put in ordinary once again, this time at the Brooklyn Navy Yard, in January 1851.

 Constitution was recommissioned on 22 December 1852 under the command of John Rudd.
 She carried Commodore Isaac Mayo for duty with the African Squadron, departing the yard on 2 March 1853 on a leisurely sail towards Africa and arriving there on 18 June.
 Mayo made a diplomatic visit in Liberia, arranging a treaty between the Gbarbo and the Grebo tribes.
 Mayo resorted to firing cannons into the village of the Gbarbo in order to get them to agree to the treaty.
 About 22 June 1854, he arranged another peace treaty, between the leaders of Grahway and Half Cavally.
 On 31 July 1854, he arranged a compact with the King of Lagos.

 Constitution took the American ship H.N.
 Gambrill as a prize near Angola on 3 November.
 H.N.
 Gambrill was involved in the slave trade and proved to be Constitutions final capture.
 The rest of her tour passed uneventfully and she sailed for home on 31 March 1855.
 She was diverted to Havana, Cuba, arriving there on 16 May and departing on the 24th.
 She arrived at Portsmouth Navy Yard and was decommissioned on 14 June, ending her last duty on the front lines.